 Program Dates: Tuesday, May 26 – Friday, July 31, 2020

-The National Science Foundation now has an online application process for some of the REU sites.
-The University of Kentucky is a participant.
-Please click on “Apply Here” below and the NSF REU site will walk you through registering on the site and the application process.
+The National Science Foundation now has an online application process.
+Please click on the “Applicants” tab.
+The “General Information” tab will walk you through registering on the site and the application process.
 At the Site Selection, please choose “Univ of KY: Engineered Bioactive Interfaces and Devices.”

-Notification: Offers will start to go out of February 28th and will continue until all positions are filled, usually around April 1st.
+Notification: Offers will start to go out on February 28 and will continue until all positions are filled, usually around April 1st.